FedSGT: Exact Federated Unlearning via Sequential Group-based Training: Experiments

 \mypara{Datasets and Models} We evaluate \method\ on both vision and language model tasks to comprehensively assess its generality.
 For vision benchmarks, we use CIFAR-10 and CIFAR-100~\cite{krizhevsky2009learning}, adopting a $\text{ViT}_{\text{BASE}}$~\cite{dosovitskiy2020image} backbone for federated fine-tuning.
 For natural language understanding (NLU) tasks, we employ four datasets from the GLUE~\cite{wang2018glue} benchmark—SST-2, QQP, QNLI, and MNLI—using $\text{RoBERT}_{\text{LARGE}}$~\cite{liu2019roberta} as the base model.

 \mypara{Implementation Details} The experimental setup adopts the following hyperparameter configuration.
 We consider a federated system with 10 clients, for FedCIO, the number of clusters $c$ is set to 5.
 The local training epochs are set to $3$ and $5$ for vision and language tasks, respectively.
 Both FedAvg and FedCIO are trained with $10$ communication rounds, while \method\ adopts a default training budget of $B=10$, and local slice data numbers $S$ = 5 and AllSeq unlearning sequence selection strategy.
 As analyzed in~\autoref{subsec:overhead}, this configuration corresponds to a lower overall training cost compared to the baselines.
 Both \textit{IID} and \textit{Non-IID} settings are evaluated: the Non-IID distribution is simulated using a Dirichlet allocation with concentration parameter $\alpha = 0.3$.
-We provide the details of the experimental setup and hyperparameters in Appendix~\ref{appendix:exp_setup}.
+For the PEFT backbone, we use LoRA~\cite{hu2022lora} by default due to its broad applicability, efficiency, and ease of deployment across different model architectures.
+We also evaluate the impact of other PEFT methods on \method, and provide the detailed results in~\autoref{appendix:other_peft_ablation}.
+We provide the details of the experimental setup and hyperparameters in~\autoref{appendix:exp_setup}.
 The experiments were performed on a server equipped with NVIDIA H200 GPUs and 1 TB of system memory.